njdehoog/NHBalancedFlowLayout/README.md

 UICollectionViewLayout subclass for displaying items of different sizes in a grid without wasting any visual space.
 Inspired by: http://www.crispymtn.com/stories/the-algorithm-for-a-perfectly-balanced-photo-gallery

+## Notes
+* Tested with iOS 7, but should be compatible with iOS6 as well

 ## Screenshots

 <img src="http://i.imgur.com/2FGnDIh.jpg" width="512"/>